Royal Horse Guards: The Blues find a permanent home at Windsor

 More serious was the rioting of 1810 which ended in the attempted arrest of Sir Francis Burdett MP.
 The mob cried out for the Radical Burdett cajoling the government into ordering troops in from Clewer Park.
-Under the Regency Act, the King was frequently incapacitated.
-The Prince Regent demanded The Blues turn out in its smartest dress with the Life Guards.
+Under the Regency Act, the King was incapacitated, therefore the Prince Regent demanded The Blues turn out in its smartest dress with the Life Guards.
 They were on crowd control duties on 19 June 1811 at the opening of parliament.
 When Princess Amelia died, they escorted the funeral cortege, on 13 November 1810, every fourth man carried a flambeau, a fact which was for the first time in the Annual Register.
-On the opening of parliamentary session for 1812, they marched with the Regent to Westminster.
-But from May 1812 they were at barracks in Warrington, Lancashire to quell serious bread riots and, so had been unable to prevent the assassination of the Prime Minister on 11 May.
+On the opening of parliamentary session for 1812, they marched with the Prince Regent to Westminster.
+But from May 1812 they were at barracks in Warrington, Lancashire to quell serious bread riots and, so had been unable to prevent the assassination of Spencer Perceval, the Prime Minister, on 11 May.
 Designed to also assuage the volatile rhetoric of Burdett who labelled the Household Cavalry in the Commons as "the military murders".
 While the Blues had not been involved with the Life Guards arrest of the MP, the Blues had trampled onlookers in the Windsor riots when the horses ran scared.
-Hence the old military adage "hold your horses".
+Hence, the old military adage "hold your horses".